 Do I Have To Add The Streusel Topping?

 - No, this is entirely optional.
-I like the texture and flavor of a streusel pumpkin pie, but it certainly can be omitted.
+I like that it gives the pie a different texture and that is has the flavor of a streusel pumpkin pie.
+But, it certainly can be omitted.

 - Cinnamon Roll Dutch Apple Pie